 - People's communication needs had been assessed and support required documented.
 Picture card aids were available which could be used in most situations.
-These included the delivery of personal care, participating in social activities and enabling people to pick the meal of their choice. - Staff were able to communicate with people using different communication techniques.
-These included British Sign Language, lip reading and deaf sign.
-This meant people were supported by staff who could communicate with them and respond to their requests for assistance.
+These included enabling people to pick the meal of their choice. - The provider could produce information in different formats or languages if required.